 A survey is completed by participants at the end of each class.
 The results from these surveys are shared with the faculty member within one week of the class taking place.
 The surveys ask questions for general satisfaction in the course, as well as suggested changes for future offerings.

 Faculty members will receive the list of participants prior to each course and may send one follow-up email to registrants.
 Further communications are allowed if the group opts-in to ongoing contact from the faculty member.

-Please email Sean Sweeney, Director of Education and Programs with any questions or call him at 202-457-0547.
+Please email Sean Sweeney, Director of Education and Special Programs with any questions or call him at 202-457-0547.